learn-co-students/nyc-web-080618/25-lexical-scope-and-closures/README.md

 dog = 'penny' //assign a value to dog
 ```

-- While it may be helpful to imagine that the above is happening, javascript does not actually move variables around in your code.
+- While it may be helpful to imagine that the above is happening, **javascript does not actually move variables around in your code**.

-- From the [MDN Article on Hoisting](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting): Conceptually, for example, a strict definition of hoisting suggests that variable and function declarations are physically moved to the top of your code, but this is not in fact what happens.
-Instead, the variable and function declarations are put into memory during the compile phase, but stay exactly where you typed them in your code.
+- From the [MDN Article on Hoisting](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting): "Conceptually, for example, a strict definition of hoisting suggests that variable and function declarations are physically moved to the top of your code, but this is not in fact what happens.
+Instead, the variable and function declarations are put into memory during the compile phase, but stay exactly where you typed them in your code."

 - However, if you declare the variable after it is used, but initialize it beforehand, it will return the value: